 I actually think they match much better than Citadel paints to their respective spray paints – for example, I have a can of Mechanicus Standard Grey, and the difference to the paint version is much more noticeable than with The Army Painter’s products – the grey has a slight yellowish-greenish hue that isn’t present in the paint.

 Finding a good matt varnish is like the quest for the holy grail.
-I use an own-brand from a German DIY chain, however there isn’t a store near the place I live so I always have to ask my parents to get me some.
+I use an own-brand from a German DIY chain, however, there isn’t a store near the place I live so I always have to ask my parents to get me some.
 I used Munitorum Varnish from GW for a while, and while the finish is nice, it’s expensive and it frosted on my once.
 I put all my experiences and favourite matt varnishes in a post, so check it out here.

 When you google for Anti Shine Matt Varnish from The Army Painter, you find mixed reviews on the web.
 Which is why I was very curious to try Anti-Shine for myself.
 Anti Shine is one of two spray varnishes from The Army Painter, the other called Aegis Suit, which is supposed to be more satin.